Introduction to Document Version Control

 Document version control is unmatched in its ability to improve an organization’s collaboration, productivity, and compliance-ready archives.
 It’s a core component of any document management system, and it helps businesses, from life sciences to medical device manufacturers, experience greater efficiency.
 Request a demo of ENSUR, the industry’s superior document management system with version control today, to see how it can transform your business.

 - How does version control work?

 - Version control tracks who makes changes to documents and when and also tracks all reviews and approvals.
 This version control or revision process determines what is the most current content that should be made available and to whom.
 The levels of visibility and access are then determined through the configuration of security for each user within the version control software system.

 - What is version control, and why is it important?

 - Version control is the management of file changes within a version control system.
 Your employees are continually editing and creating new documents.
 One member of your team may be working on a new spreadsheet while another fixes an unrelated document error, each of them making changes in several parts of your company’s file tree.
 Version control helps teams mitigate issues that may arise from these incidences, tracking every individual change by each contributor and helping prevent concurrent work from conflicting.

 - Why should I use version control?

-- One of the most important components of document control is the ability to track and report on changes made to your company content.
+- One of the most important components of document version control is the ability to track and report on changes made to your company content.
 Basic questions such as “Who approved this change?” and “When did this version take effect?” have readily available answers in version control systems.
-This software help companies save money on resources, remain compliant with FDA regulations/ISO document standards, and allows auditors to see a trail and track the history behind different document versions.
-Without version control, collaborating on content can be error-prone and time consuming.
+This software helps companies save money on resources, remain compliant with FDA regulations/ISO document standards, and allows auditors to see a trail and track the history behind different document versions.
+Without version control, collaborating on content can be error-prone and time-consuming.